istio/istio.io/content/en/blog/2023/workload-injection-with-kata/index.md

 keywords: [Istio, Kata, security]
 ---

-[Kata Containers](https://github.com/kata-containers), which  is a merger of two existing open source projects: `Intel Clear Containers` and `Hyper runV`, is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.

-Based on the definition above, it's natural for me to think about how to achieve the Kata Containers as one of multiple container runtimes in Istio to inject the workload.
+Based on [Kata Containers](https://github.com/kata-containers) definition, it's natural for me to think about how to achieve the Kata Containers as one of multiple container runtimes in Istio to inject the workload.
 The good news is that I successfully deploy it in my environment, and this blog will introduce what's the benefit can we get from the Kata and how to deploy it.

-## What's the benefit to use Kata Containers?
+## What's the benefit of using Kata Containers to Istio?

-Kata is designed to provide greater isolation between containers while still enabling the performance and efficiency provided by other runtimes.
-There is one critical difference for Kata to be a special container runtime: Kata runtime enforces a deeper level of isolation between containers than other runtimes by following below 2 points:
+There is one critical difference for Kata to be a special container runtime: Kata runtime enforces a deeper level of isolation between containers.

-* Each pod runs its own kernel instead of sharing the host system’s kernel with the host and other containers using cgroups in Kata
-* Kata Containers can take advantage of security features provided by hardware-level virtualization(meaning virtualization that is built into CPUs and made available using VT extensions)

 However, it's different from common virtual machines to take a minute or two for starting and wasting a fair amount of hardware resources on isolation, Kata starts just as fast and consumes resources just as efficiently as other containers.
 The containers become more secure with the fewest cost.

 {{< image link="./traditional-containers-vs-Kata-containers.png" caption="Traditional containers VS Kata Containers" >}}

+Therefore, it may be a good choice to gain a security pod environment without consuming much resources for Istio user.

 ## How to deploy workloads injection with Kata Containers in Istio?